lblod/harvesting-cleanup-previous-jobs-service/README.md

 # harvesting-cleaning-service

-Microservice that cleans up previous successful jobs (keeps only the most recent successful one );
+Microservice that cleans up old jobs based on configurable retention periods.
-It also periodically remove old failed jobs.
+It removes successful jobs older than the configured threshold and failed jobs older than their configured threshold.
+When cleaning a job, it also deletes all associated files (both physical files on disk and metadata in the database).

 ## Installation